willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 `--reporter spec`: A type of  reporter* used to display messages of test information;
 `--recursive`: flag to identify that the tests should run recursively inside the folder;
 `--require` test/spec-helper.js: *setup* file to be loaded before running the unit tests;
 `--low 1000`: Maximum time in milliseconds of tolerance between tests.
-If this time exceeds this time will be shown the total time of that test with a differentiated color so that we can make the necessary changes;
+If this time exceeds this time will be shown the total time of that test with a differentiated colour so that we can make the necessary changes;
 `--timeout 5000`: Maximum time in milliseconds of tolerance for the completion of each assertion.
 If this time exceeds this time our tests will return with an error message;

 We will create a file with the name `test/index.js` with a fairly simple assertion.